sboerwinkle/conquerent/README.md

 Archers have 2 tiles of range, but reload much slower.

+Golems have 2 health, and will heal if they have nothing else to do.

+Berserkers are quite dangerous; they move and attack slightly faster, can kill a Golem in one hit, and can push through a fatal wound long enough for one more hit.
+A well-placed Archer will still make short work of a Berserker, though.

 ## Saves

 The game records all commands (except chat, and some other unimportant stuff) in a log.
 This also serves as the save system, since logs can be replayed.